-4 Analog-Based Predictors for 2011 Hurricane Activity
+4 Analog-Based Predictors for 2012 Hurricane Activity

-Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2011.
-These years also provide useful clues as to likely trends in activity that the forthcoming 2011 hurricane season may bring.
-For this early April extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current February-March 2011 conditions.
-Table 5 lists our analog selections.
+Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2012.
+These years also provide useful clues as to likely trends in activity that the forthcoming 2012 hurricane season may bring.
+For this early April extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current February-March 2012 conditions.
+Table 6 lists our analog selections.

-We select prior hurricane seasons since 1949 which have similar atmospheric-oceanic conditions to those currently being experienced.
-We searched for years that were generally characterized by weak to moderate La Niña conditions and above-average tropical Atlantic and far North Atlantic SSTs during February-March.
+We select prior hurricane seasons since 1949 which have similar atmosphericoceanic conditions to those currently being experienced.
+We searched for years that were generally characterized by weak La Niña conditions during February-March with a transition to El Niño conditions by September (except for 2001), along with years that had slightly cooler to approximately average SSTs in the tropical and North Atlantic.

-There were five hurricane seasons since 1949 with characteristics most similar to what we observed in February-March 2011.
-Four of these analog years (1955, 1996, 1999, and 2008) had either neutral or La Niña conditions during the hurricane season, and all four of these were active years.
-In 2006, February-March conditions were similar to February-March 2011, but that year experienced an unexpected El Niño which greatly reduced hurricane activity.
-We anticipate that the 2011 hurricane season will have slightly more activity than what was experienced in the average of these five years, due to the very active season predicted by our new statistical model.
-We believe that this season should experience well above-average activity.
+There were four hurricane seasons since 1949 with characteristics most similar to what we observed in February-March 2012 and what we project to be present during the 2012 Atlantic hurricane season.
+All four of these analog years had either neutral or El Niño conditions during the hurricane season.
+Three out of these four years had belowaverage activity.
+We anticipate that the 2012 hurricane season will have less activity than would be obtained by the average of the four analog years, due to the very inactive season being predicted by our new statistical model.
+We believe that this season should experience below-average activity.